atodyl/google-authenticator-libpam/README.md

 in, you can pass the "nullok" option on the module's command line:

 `  auth required pam_google_authenticator.so nullok`

+After the verification code is setup and the user logins for the first time using the verification code this will get cached in `$HOME/.google_authenticator.cache`.
+On next authentications for that user from the same IP address the cache file will be checked and the 2FA verification code won't be asked if the cache entry has not expired yet in CACHE_TIME seconds.
+This saves time when you need to open multiple SSH connections from the same location.

 ## Encrypted home directories